Curia: Other curiae

 The concept of the curia as a governing body, or the court where such a body met, carried on into medieval times, both as a secular institution, and in the church.

 Medieval curiae

 In medieval times, a king's court was frequently known as the curia regis, consisting of the king's chief magnates and councilors.
 In England, the curia regis gradually developed into Parliament.
 In France, the curia regis or Conseil du Roi developed in the twelfth century, with the term gradually becoming applied to a judicial body, and falling out of use by the fourteenth century.

-Roman Catholic Church
+Catholic Church

-In the Roman Catholic Church, the administrative body of the Holy See is known as the Roman Curia.
-It is through this Curia that the Roman Pontiff conducts the business of the Church as a whole.
+In the Catholic Church, each diocese has its own curia, while the administrative body of the Holy See is known as the Roman Curia.
+It is through the latter Curia that the Roman Pontiff conducts the business of the Church as a whole.

+The Second Vatican Council's Decree concerning the Pastoral Office of Bishops in the Church (1965) observed that "The most important office in the diocesan curia is that of vicar general".
+Other people will staff the curia, both lay and ordained: all "should realize that they are making a helpful contribution to the pastoral ministry of the bishop".
+The roles of curial staff will often mirror those of staff in a business, including finance, communications and human resources.

 Among older religious orders, the governing council of the Superior General or Regional Superior and his or her assistants is referred to their Curia.